AhmadElshiltawi/VideoToAscii/README.md

 ```bash
 python3 VideoToAscii <path-to-video> [-i] [-w frame-width-size]
 ```
+* path-to-video: The path of the video to be played on the terminal.
 * -i: Inverts the colour scale of the ascii characters
-* -w: Changes the width of each from of a video.
-The number specified is in pixels.
+* -w: Changes the width of each from of a video. frame-width-used is the number desired width in pixels.
 The height of each frame will be calculated to keep the ratio of the original frame.
 ## Showcase
 ![](https://github.com/AhmadElshiltawi/VideoToAscii/blob/main/Documents/maxwell.gif)
 [Original video](https://www.youtube.com/watch?v=kOG0_qjKWEI)